hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-The advantage of the Schema API is that it allows you to view *and update* the information programatically which is useful if you need to recreate identical Solr cores without manually configuring each field definition.
+The advantage of the Schema API is that it allows you to view *and update* the information programatically which is useful if you need to recreate identical Solr cores without manually configuring each field definition (e.g. development vs production)

 You can request information about each of these categories individually in the Schema API with the following commands (notice that combined words like `fieldTypes` and `dynamicFields` are *not* capitalized in the URLs below):